In Step 1 of this guide you learned what the MCAT was all about from timeline to expectations. Let’s continue.

 The first thing you need to do before beginning to study for the MCAT is to set your personal goals (the focus of this chapter).

 Second, you must have quantitative methods ready to measure your progress as you move through your study plans.
-This will be discussed further in Step 5 (coming late April).
+This is discussed further in Step 5 Making the Most of Your MCAT Study Time

 A student recently emailed me unsure if he would be ready for his scheduled MCAT date.
 I asked him his target score.
 He said, “I don’t know, maybe a 500?”